patricsteiner/patricsteiner.github.io/_posts/2024-09-09-finally-a-new-side-project.md

 - Figured it might be easier and better to just implement my own ("type-safe") WOD generator instead of using string-only AI results.

 **Time spent: 2 hours**

+### Day five: 14.09.2024
+Spent around 3 hours debugging an SSR build issue.
+Takeaway: We need to assure the app becomes stable (in terms of "not having any pending async operations") when rendered on the client AND server.
+And the latter can be tricky if using firestore realtime subscriptions...
+Need to be careful with `filter(Boolean)`s etc, because they might block the app.

+**What I achieved:**
+- Implemented a JSON schema for WODs instead of just using strings
+- Some cosmetics
+- Thought about making this an app for coaches to generate and re-sell WODs, so I don't have to sell it.
+On the other hand, maybe that's exactly the value I could generate: Be the AI coach for end-users, and have them pay less than they would for a coach selling them a random WOD.

+**Time spent: 6 hours** (way too much,  haven't really achieved much because I don't have a clear goal)